-Driving on an expired license is a criminal offense in the state of California.
+Driving on an expired license is a criminal offense in the state of California under Vehicle Code (VC) 12500.
 So, what happens if you get caught driving with an expired license?
 You may face criminal charges.
 These charges may result in a conviction.
-You could face fines and jail time for a conviction.

 Vehicle Code Section 12500 and an Expired License

-All drivers must have a valid license to legally operate a vehicle in California.
-Drivers without a license may face charges under Vehicle Code (VC) 12500.
-You must get a driver’s license from the Department of Motor Vehicles (DMV).
-Drivers may face charges under VC 12500 if:
+All drivers must have a valid license to legally operate a vehicle in California, which you must obtain from the California Department of Motor Vehicles (DMV).
+Drivers without a license may face charges under Vehicle Code (VC) 12500 if:

 You may face VC 12500 charges for driving with an expired license in the state of California.

 Driving without a license is considered a “wobbler” charge in California.
 Prosecutors may charge VC 12500 as either an infraction or a misdemeanor.
 Generally, you face infraction charges for a first arrest.
 You may face fines the first time you are stopped without a license.

 You should be aware that subsequent arrests for VC 12500 are treated more seriously.
 You often face misdemeanor charges for additional VC 12500 cases.
 A second conviction for driving on an expired license may result in:

 - Fines of up to $1,000